Privacy Amplification for BandMF via $b$-Min-Sep Subsampling: Empirical results

+For unamplified DP-BandMF, we run the batch formation algorithm of \cite{ganesh2025s} which forms a series of batches satisfying $b$-min-sep and $k$-max-part, i.e. no user participates more than $k$ times across all batches, sufficient conditions to account for unamplified BandMF as a Gaussian mechanism.
+For unamplified BandMF, we use $128$-BandMF and choose $b = 128, k = 7$, as $128$-min-sep is the largest power of $2$ such that the contribution bounding algorithm succeeded, and simultaneously $7$ was the smallest value of $k$ across all $b$ such that the algorithm succeeded.
+As the utility decreases with $k$ and increases with $b$, this results in the highest-utility variant of unamplified BandMF.

-\mypar{Test loss} In \cref{fig:arxiv_loss} we plot the average test loss over 30 trials with 95\% confidence intervals (although, the confidence intervals are negligible compared to the gaps between methods).
-Again, we faithfully implement all sampling schemes.
-We do not report values for unamplified BandMF for $\varepsilon \leq 2$ because even with an exceptionally small learning rate of $3 \cdot 10^{-7}$ for Adam, training runs diverged, whereas we were able to use reasonable learning rates in the rate $[3 \cdot 10^{-4}, 10^{-2}]$ for the non-divergent runs.
-We tried optimistic accounting for $b$-min-sep and found it did not meaningfully improve the test losses, so for brevity and clarity we omit those results here.
+\mypar{Results} In \cref{fig:arxiv_loss} we plot test loss with 95\% confidence intervals.
+We do not report results for unamplified BandMF at $\varepsilon \leq 2$ because training diverged even with a learning rate as small as $3 \cdot 10^{-7}$ for Adam, whereas reasonable learning rates in $[3 \cdot 10^{-4}, 10^{-2}]$ were stable for non-divergent runs.

-\mypar{Discussion} Our results demonstrate that while DP-SGD with Poisson sampling remains the best sampling scheme and method for $\varepsilon = 1$, at $\varepsilon \geq 2$ values $b$-min-sep subsampling with BandMF outperforms both DP-SGD and unamplified BandMF in terms of MSE and test loss.
-Note that $b$-min-sep subsampling with BandMF generalizes DP-SGD with Poisson sampling, so the worse performance of $b$-min-sep subsampling at lower $\varepsilon$ is only due to the fact that we restricted $b$-min-sep to using $b > 1$.
-In other words, $b$-min-sep, due to being the only method to utilize both privacy amplification and correlated noise in a group privacy setting, Pareto dominates both DP-SGD with no correlated noise and unamplified DP-MF.
+\mypar{Discussion} While DP-SGD with Poisson subsampling performs best at $\varepsilon=1$, for $\varepsilon \geq 2$ $b$-min-sep subsampling with BandMF outperforms both DP-SGD and unamplified BandMF.
+Note that $1$-min-sep subsampling with $1$-BandMF is equivalent to DP-SGD with Poisson subsampling, so the weaker performance of $b$-min-sep at smaller $\varepsilon$ arises only because we restrict to $b>1$.
+Thus, $b$-min-sep is always as good as, and often better than, both DP-SGD and unamplified DP-MF.